-The new Helion is more than just a cross-country race bike though.
-It’s a lightweight point-and-squirt trail bike with 650b wheels and 110mm of suspension travel front and rear (the rear using the same Path Link suspension as the longer-travel Sensor and Force launched a year ago).
+The new Helion is more than just a cross-country race bike, though.
+It’s a lightweight point-and-shoot trail bike with 650b wheels and 110mm of suspension travel front and rear (the rear using the same Path Link suspension as the longer-travel Sensor and Force launched a year ago).

 “The Helion was developed for everyday cross-country riders,” says GT product manager Todd Seplavy.
 “Everybody is not out there racing a world cup or Olympic cross-country race track, they’re out there riding bikes on your basic cross-country loops you have in your local communities.”

 GT has adapted its Angle Optimised Suspension (AOS) for the short-travel setting, with a focus on climbing ability.
 The AOS design aims to increase pedalling efficiency as the bottom bracket mimics the rearward path of the rear wheel, limiting chain growth and reducing pedal-induced bob.
 It also keeps the weight low in the frame for a lower centre of gravity.